Filing your Annual Return

 - Indicate whether your charity's performance report or financial statements have been audited or reviewed, and

-- Whether your charity’s financial statements or performance report discloses any related party transactions.
+- Whether your charity’s financial statements or performance report shows any related party transactions.

 In addition, you will need to know whether your charity: